 Your options for using the replacement USGS web services are described below.
 Engineers should typically use the tools below for seismic design; the parameter values they provide are not typically identical to those from hazard tools available elsewhere on the USGS website.

-The USGS collaborates with organizations (such as the Building Seismic Safety Council) that develop model building and bridge design codes to make seismic design parameter values available to engineers.
+The USGS collaborates with organizations that develop building codes (for buildings, bridges, and other structures) to make seismic design parameter values available to engineers.
 The design code developers first decide how USGS earthquake hazard information should be applied in design practice.
-Then the USGS calculates gridded values of seismic design parameters based on USGS hazard values in accordance with design code procedures.
+Then, the USGS calculates values of seismic design parameters based on USGS hazard values and in accordance with design code procedures.